Planetary (Go!): Composition and lyrics

-"Planetary (Go!)" is a dance-punk, electropop, and punk funk song which has been stylistically compared to pop rock and synth-pop; Jake Richardson of Kerrang! described it as a "joyous fusion of electronica and rock".
+"Planetary (Go!)" is a dance-punk, electropop, and punk funk song which has been compared stylistically to pop rock and synth-pop; Jake Richardson of Kerrang! described it as a "joyous fusion of electronica and rock".
 Evan Sawdey of PopMatters additionally observed the stylistic influence of Britpop on the track, particularly noting similarities with the song "Girls & Boys" by Blur.
 Instrumentally, the track begins with a "screechy" synthesized introduction, before introducing "crunching" guitars, "towering" synthesizers, and a siren sound.
 John Doran of NME compared the synthesized arpeggios to those of Giorgio Moroder.
 Additionally, Kevin O'Donnell of Spin compared the track stylistically to those by Franz Ferdinand, while Jon Caramanica of The New York Times instead compared it to those by the Black Eyed Peas.

 Lyrically, the song is a "call-to-arms", where Way chants lines like "Fame is now injectable" and "We just get up and go".
 Way later called the former line one of the favorite ones he wrote, noting how "it sums up how I feel".
 Ben Hewitt of The Quietus additionally interpreted the song as being a "beacon of hope", due to its "proclamations of immortality" through lines like "I can't slow down" and "I'm undefeatable".

 Release

-A snippet of "Planetary (Go!)" was first released to Spin on October 26, 2010.
+A snippet of "Planetary (Go!)" was premiered on Spin on October 26, 2010.
 The song was later released on November 22, 2010, as the fifth track on the band's fourth studio album Danger Days: The True Lives of the Fabulous Killjoys.
-On February 4, 2011, the band announced on their website that the song would officially be released as a single on March 21, 2011; an accompanying "J-pop indebted" music video for "Planetary (Go!)" was released on that day, featuring a live recording of the band performing the track at Islington Academy overlaid by visual effects and "comic book-like text".
-However, the single was ultimately released for digital download and streaming on the 25th.
+On February 4, 2011, the band announced on their website that the song would be released as a single on March 21, 2011; however, it was ultimately released for digital download and streaming on the 25th.
 The song was also released on May Death Never Stop You, the band's 2014 greatest hits album.

-"Planetary (Go!)" was included as the opening song of Gran Turismo 5, with Toro noting his love of the series and saying that the track "makes you want to drive faster".
+"Planetary (Go!)" was used as the opening song of Gran Turismo 5, with Toro noting his love of the series and saying that the track "makes you want to drive faster".
 The band also performed the song live on various occasions, including during the album release party for Danger Days, the World Contamination Tour, T in the Park 2011, the 10th Annual Honda Civic Tour, the 2011 Reading and Leeds Festivals, the 2022 When We Were Young festival, and the Long Live The Black Parade tour in 2025.